dualslash/The-FAIR-Handbook/README.md

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-3. (Optional) Edit the books source files located in the `The-FAIR-Handbook/` directory
+3. (Optional) Edit the books source files located in the `The-FAIR-Handbook/` directory (markdown, jupyter notebooks and tex supported)
-4. Run `jupyter-book clean The-FAIR-Handbook/` to remove any existing builds
+4. Run `jupyter-book build The-FAIR-Handbook/` to compile
-5. Run `jupyter-book build The-FAIR-Handbook/`

 A fully-rendered HTML version of the book will be built in `The-FAIR-Handbook/_build/html/`.

 ### Hosting the book

 Please see the [Jupyter Book documentation](https://jupyterbook.org/publish/web.html) to discover options for deploying a book online using services such as GitHub, GitLab, or Netlify.
+This project already includes a Github workflow that automatically compiles the book to the `gh-pages` branch of this repository.

 For GitHub and GitLab deployment specifically, the [cookiecutter-jupyter-book](https://github.com/executablebooks/cookiecutter-jupyter-book) includes templates for, and information about, optional continuous integration (CI) workflow files to help easily and automatically deploy books online with GitHub or GitLab.
 For example, if you chose `github` for the `include_ci` cookiecutter option, your book template was created with a GitHub actions workflow file that, once pushed to GitHub, automatically renders and pushes your book to the `gh-pages` branch of your repo and hosts it on GitHub Pages when a push or pull request is made to the main branch.

-## Contributors

-We welcome and recognize all contributions.
-You can see a list of current contributors in the [contributors tab](https://github.com/dualslash/The-FAIR-Handbook/graphs/contributors).

-## Credits
+## Acknowledgement

 This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).